-Business clients frequently ask if they can structure multiple businesses under one LLC.
-Generally, yes.
+Business clients frequently ask if they can structure multiple businesses under one limited liability company ( LLC) and whether it’s a good idea.
+Generally, the answer is yes, and it depends.

 Are you a young entrepreneur looking to launch your next venture as a different brand?
-Are you in the real estate rental business looking to minimize your liability exposure?
+Are you in the real estate rental business and seeking to minimize your liability exposure?

-Perhaps you own a law firm and are looking to open a café down the street?
+Perhaps you own a law firm and want to open a café down the street?
 In general, business owners looking to operate multiple businesses at once in Florida have three options for structuring their affairs.
 Let’s walk through the pros and cons for each.

 According to Business Attorney Trevor Brewer, “The decision whether to combine business lines under a single company or maintain separate companies for each of them largely comes down to two factors: (1) the similarity of the business lines, in terms of opportunity and risk, and (2) the increased costs and risks associated with managing multiple companies.”

-A DBA allows you to operate multiple businesses under a different name than your own name (in the case of a sole proprietorship) or the registered name of your business.
+A DBA allows you to operate multiple businesses under a name different from your own (in the case of a sole proprietorship) or the registered name of your business.

 For example, if you operate a retail business called “Brick-and-Mortar Retail Clothing, LLC” and subsequently decide to expand the business online, A DBA will allow you to use a more marketable name such as “RetailClothing.com.”